alejoacosta74/ethcli/README.md

 ## To Do
 - :soon: Implement subcommand `create` (creates a ethereum contract)
 - :soon: Implement subcommand `call` (calls a contract function)
-- :soon: Implement subcommand `getbalance` (retrieves the balance of an ethereum address)
 - :soon: Implement subcommand `verifysig` (verifies a signature of an ethereum signed tx)
 - :soon: Increase coverage for unit tests
 - :soon: Increase coverage for integration tests